rkiko/AC_Agulhas_eddy_2021/README.md

 The difference with an34 is that here I use the bbp from the BGC Argo float (Coriolis) and not from Ecopart, so that the bbp is in higher resolution

 \
 an54

 I analyse the dissolved oxygen climatological data downloaded from MIMOC oxygen climatology (https://cloud.geomar.de/s/qp4ddYBFxpH2yCa)

 \
 an55

 I test the function to calculate the MiP and MaP flux separately

+\
+an56

+I calculate the MiP and MaP flux at 200m separately